xjrga/xjrga.github.io/main_source/author/index.rst

 * Texas A&M University

   - M.Sc. in Nutrition (Incomplete)
-  - M.Sc. in Operations Management/ Life Cycle Engineering
+  - M.Sc. in Operations Management / Life Cycle Engineering

 * University of Arizona